simmel/uptimerobot-auto-resolve/README.md

 # UptimeRobot auto resolver

-I've had too many network issues where I host things which means that I get email storms from UptimeRobot that all services are "DOWN" and later "UP".
+I've had too many network issues where I host things which means that I get email storms from e.g. UptimeRobot that all services are "DOWN" and later "UP".

 I've been eyeing [imapfilter](https://github.com/lefcha/imapfilter/) 🌛❤️ for a while but never got around doing anything about it, until now.